telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

 # Excel Export

-Since Kendo UI Q3 2014 (2014.3.1119) the Grid widget provides a built-in Excel export functionality.
+As of the Kendo UI Q3 2014 (2014.3.1119) release, the Grid widget provides a built-in Excel export functionality.

 ## Set Up